micahcowan/bobbin/README.md

 Unlike the other two `--trap-*` options, this does not cause **bobbin** to exit; only to print a character.
 Only works in the `simple` interface.

+##### --max-frames *arg*

+Execution will terminate if emulated runtime exceeds this time.

+The unit of measurement is in frames, or sixtieths of a second.

+##### --bot-mode

+If no emulator output at end of input, add a `RUN` command.

+Only in `simple` interface.
+This flag was added for the convenience of interfacing **bobbin** to chat servers, allowing users to message programs to it.
+In some instances, people may wish to feed direct commands, or interface with the firmware monitor program; often, they will wish to input an AppleSoft program.
+In the latter case, they may forget to add a `RUN` command after typing the program lines.
+This flag is meant to ensure the program still runs, despite the user failing to explicitly command it.

 <!--END-OPTIONS-->
 ### Choosing what type of Apple \]\[ to emulate